Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please factor this approval process time into your projected start date.
 When in doubt, it is always best to ask before you undertake a project.
 Building Inspections staff will be happy to assist you.
 Call 651-385-3623 with any questions.

 The Minnesota State Building Code has been adopted into chapter four of Red Wing’s City Code and is enforced and adhered to by the Building Inspection Division.
-For information pertaining to building standards, codes and rules, visit the Minnesota Department of Labor and Industry at Education and Outreach.
+For information pertaining to building standards, codes and rules, visit the the Minnesota Department of Labor and Industry.

 The fee for perpetual flowers at the Oakwood and Burnside Cemeteries currently is $800.00 for residents or $1200 for nonresidents.

 Nonresident payment of the perpetual flower fund will apply only to lots purchased by nonresidents after January 1, 2008.
 Payment should be made on or before December 31 of a given year for the planting of flowers to begin the following year.

 For example, if paid on or before December 31, 2017, the planting of flowers would start in May of 2018.
 If paid after December 31, 2017, flower planting would start in May of 2018.